-- Normal hours of operation - o 9 p.m. on Sunday to 4 p.m. on Friday - o 9 p.m. on Friday to 11 a.m.
-Saturday - o 9 p.m. on Saturday to 11 a.m.
-Sunday - No movement will be allowed after 4 p.m. on days preceding a statutory holiday - No movement will be allowed on statutory holidays.
-Statutory holidays are defined as: - o New Years Day (January 1) - o Good Friday (the Friday preceding Easter Sunday) - o Victoria Day (the Monday of the May Long Weekend) - o Canada Day (July l) - o Labour Day (the first Monday in September) - o Thanksgiving Day (the second Monday in October) - o Christmas Day (December 25) - Movement will be allowed on the following statutory holiday: - o Boxing Day (December 26) travel may commence at 11 p.m. on Christmas Day (December 25) - Between the Tuesday following the September long weekend (Labour Day) and the Thursday preceding the May long weekend (Victoria Day), long combination vehicles will be allowed to travel on their designated routes 24 hours a day, seven days a week.
+- 9 p.m. on Sunday to 4 p.m. on Friday - 9 p.m. on Friday to 11 a.m.
+Saturday - 9 p.m. on Saturday to 11 a.m.
+Sunday - 2.
+No movement will be allowed after 4 p.m. on days preceding a statutory holiday - 3.
+No movement will be allowed on statutory holidays.
+Statutory holidays are defined as: - New Years Day (January 1) - Good Friday (the Friday preceding Easter Sunday) - Victoria Day (the Monday of the May Long Weekend) - Canada Day (July l) - Labour Day (the first Monday in September) - Thanksgiving Day (the second Monday in October) - Christmas Day (December 25) - 4.
+Movement will be allowed on the following statutory holiday: - Boxing Day (December 26) travel may commence at 11 p.m. on Christmas Day (December 25)

+5. Between the Tuesday following the September long weekend (Labour Day) and the Thursday preceding the May long weekend (Victoria Day), long combination vehicles will be allowed to travel on their designated routes 24 hours a day, seven days a week.
 Note: No movement will be allowed as stated in conditions 2 and 3 above.

-SASKATCHEWAN LCV ROUTES
+SASKATCHEWAN LCV ROUTES: